-How successful a credit union is at making money has an effect on its long-term survivability.
-A credit union can retain its earnings, increasing its capital buffer, or use them to address problematic loans, likely making the credit union better prepared to withstand financial trouble.
-Losses, on the other hand, diminish a credit union's ability to do those things.
+How successful a credit union is at earning money affects its long-term survivability.
+Earnings can be retained by the credit union, expanding its capital cushion, or be used to address problematic loans, likely making the credit union more resilient in tough times.
+However, credit unions that are losing money have less ability to do those things.

-One sign that the credit union is doing better than its peers in this area was its earnings ratio of 4.00 percent in our test, higher than the average for all credit unions.
+One sign that MEMBERS CHOICE is running ahead of its peers in this area was its earnings ratio of 0.00 percent in our test, better than the average for all credit unions.